RN to BSN Program

 - Receive up to 36 credits for ASN or diploma nursing classes

-- Transfer in an additional 60 credits from a community college - No limit on number of credits from a 4 year college*
+- Transfer in additional credits.
+No limit on number of credits transferred into USI.

 *Must complete at least 30 credits at USI to earn a degree from USI